-Chances are, if your home has a basement and has experienced flooding, someone has told you to get drain tile.
-But what is drain tile and how does it help?
+Chances are if your home has a basement and has experienced flooding, someone has told you to get drain tile.
+But what is drain tile, and how does it help?

 Essentially drain tile is a way to protect your home from groundwater flooding.
 It redirects water away from your home before it can enter and cause damage.
 It is one of those things you never need – until you do!

 How Drain Tile Works

-Water always chooses the path of least resistance so drain tile offers the easiest path.
-The pipe used for drain tile is porous so water finds its way into the pipe system rather than your home.
+Water always chooses the path of least resistance, so drain tile offers the easiest path.
+The pipe used for drain tile is porous, so water finds its way into the pipe system rather than your home.
 Water is then directed away from your home using a combination of gravity and a sump pump.

 The Origins of Drain Tile